MalaganMan/Panels/JaniKasurinen/README.md

 "Korg Prophecy Editor.bpanelz" has surely still many bugs and only few modulators are now fetched from the program bulk dump, but likewise to Z1 panel file handling and sysex-dumping works fully already.

+- Korg Prophecy and Z1 panels are done from basis of this panel: https://ctrlr.org/710/ done by person with signature "jms" on CTRLR.ORG
+- Huge thank for the initial work done back in 2013 =)!

 PS: Any PayPal donations to www.paypal.com/paypalme/janikasurinen are dearly appreciated =)